 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-If you’re like me and you love craft beer, then one of the first things you’re going to do when you get to Banff is to visit the best craft breweries.
-Checking out Banff’s breweries is one of the best activities in Banff – perfect in any weather!
+If you’re like me and you love craft beer and liquor, then one of the first things you’re going to do when you get to Banff is to visit the best craft breweries and distilleries.
+Checking out Banff’s breweries and distilleries is one of the best activities in Banff – perfect all year round!

 1. Banff Ave Brewing Co.

 First up is, of course, the Banff Ave Brewing Company!
 This was the first brewery in Banff and the craft beer here is delicious!
 The brewery is conveniently located on Banff Ave but it can be a little tricky to find as it’s on the second floor.